Would you like to know how engaged are the readers of your blog?

 Once you read these resources and make some improvements, check the stats again and see the difference.
 And if you see that difference, you can start over and make it even better.

 Over to you

-Now, over to you.
-Are you using these metrics or any other metrics to measure readers engagement?
+Are you using these metrics or any other metric to measure readers’ engagement?
 If you’re not using any, why?
-Let me know in the comments section what stops you to do that.
+Let me know in the comments section what keeps you from doing that.

 PS: Many thanks to Avinash Kaushik for inspiring me to write this post.

 Photo credit: Chris Suderman